-Possible stressors include last year’s long, dry summer ending with a hot period, followed by an early freeze in November and then a relatively warm winter.
+Possible stressors include long, dry summers ending with a hot period, followed by an early freeze and then a relatively warm winter.

-Similar drought damage events have recurred over the last 15 years, most recently in 2013.
+Similar drought damage events have recurred over the last 15 years, including in 2013.

 Heat and drought can kill trees outright or just put the trees under severe moisture stress.
 Subsequent problems can ensue when secondary insects or diseases take advantage of a tree’s weakened condition.

 Douglas-fir trees in some foothills around the Willamette Valley are afflicted with Swiss needle cast.
 The disease produces a pale overall appearance and sparse crown as individual needles turn yellow and drop.
-“Swiss needle cast disease has been a problem in coastal Douglas-fir since the 1990’s,” says Ahrens.
-“But last year we had increased reports of the disease in the Valley and we are seeing it again this year.”
+“Swiss needle cast disease has been a problem in coastal Douglas-fir since the 1990s,” says Ahrens.

 Weather is also a contributing factor and the disease is most severe in years with a combination of a warm winter and abundant spring moisture.

 Ahrens advises tree owners and managers to watch for progressive yellowing and shedding (casting) of needles, beginning with the older needles.
-A healthy tree may carry 4-5 years’ worth of needles, while heavily infected trees may carry only 1 or 2 years’ of needles.
+A healthy tree may carry four to five years’ worth of needles, while heavily infected trees may carry only one or two years’ of needles.
 Although the disease is not generally fatal to the tree, it often has a significant impact on growth.

 Tree damage is usually due to a combination of factors.
 Multiple actions or changes may be needed to relieve stress and increase tree vigor.
 Possible strategies include: